 - Groups that are planning projects which will increase provision currently available;

 - Groups planning activity that will increase participation in community activity.

-Applicants are also required to consider the following cross-cutting issues in an appropriate and proportionate way relative to their project.
-They may not all be relevant, but where they can be integrated into project planning/activity it is likely that the application will be considered more favourably by the Panel, because the impact of the award will be enhanced.
+Applicants are also required to consider the following cross-cutting issues appropriately and proportionately relative to their project.
+They may not all be relevant, but where they can be integrated into project planning/activity the application will likely be considered more favourably by the Panel because the impact of the award will be enhanced.